chaos3d/chaos3d/README.md

 =======

 ### Memory Management
-* Returning pointers will give up the owership unless specified otherwise
+* Returning pointers will give up the ownership unless specified otherwise
+* Passing pointers will still have the ownership unless specified otherwise
 * Objects crossing boundaries should use shared\_ptr if not referenced counting

 ### Layer